 - This position has been designated as a sensitive position with access to and responsibility for detailed personally identifiable Level 1 confidential information about students, faculty, staff or alumni that is protected, personal or sensitive as defined in the CSU Information Security Data Classification Standards).

 - This position is required to comply with confidentiality requirements outlined in the Department of Education’s Family Educational Rights and Privacy and California’s Educational Code Chapter 13 regarding sensitive student issues.

 - This position is designated as a Campus Security Authority, will be required to participate in annual training, and to immediately forward to the Clery Compliance Officer all reports of Clery Act crimes brought to their attention.

-Anticipated hiring salary in the low $4,000's/month.
-For salary range info see: CSU Salary Schedule.
+Anticipated hiring salary in the mid $1,000's/month for a 16-hour per week work schedule.
+For the fulltime equivalent salary range see: CSU Salary Schedule.
 CSUMB offers an attractive employee benefits package, CSU Benefits R04.
-The University Corporation at CSU Monterey Bay also provides access to affordable campus housing, Employee Housing.
+Eligibility for standard CSU benefits is based on an appointment of half-time or more for a period exceeding six months.
+Employees appointed less than half-time or less than six months are not eligible for standard CSU benefits but do receive prorated sick leave and vacation.
+The University Corporation at CSU Monterey Bay also provides access to affordable campus housing, Employee Housing

 TENTATIVE RECRUITMENT TIMELINE: